 Recovery Drivers and Breakdown Vehicles

-Like all long-distance drivers, there are strict guidelines on driving hours and the use of tachographs, the implications of the 100km radius, stringent driver record keeping, weekly rest schedules, relay operations and drivers’ working time rules.
+Like all long-distance drivers, there are strict guidelines on driving hours and the use of tachographs, the implications of the 100km radius, stringent driver record-keeping, weekly rest schedules, relay operations and drivers’ working time rules.
 The EU rules require a driver to take a weekly rest period of at least 45 hours – that is an uninterrupted period which is legally referred to as a ‘regular weekly rest period’.

 Vehicle roadworthiness includes annual testing, walkaround checks and braking requirements.
 Vehicle weights and load security are of paramount importance, especially when transporting large or unstable loads

-Finally, the law says you can be fined up to £5,000 and be sent to prison for two years if Driver and Vehicle Standards Agency (DVSA) prosecutes you for some offences.
+Finally, the law says you can be fined up to £5,000 and be sent to prison for two years if the Driver and Vehicle Standards Agency (DVSA) prosecutes you for some offences.

 It’s therefore important that those involved in breakdown assistance and recovery get the most comprehensive insurance coverage available.
-You should get cover for your own vehicles and also for movement of other vehicles whilst they’re being worked on, towed and transported.
+You should get cover for your own vehicles and also for the movement of other vehicles whilst they’re being worked on, towed and transported.